KillerKola/FER/README.md

-# FER
-Some more interesting assignments i had to do for my university
+Here i will post some assignments i have had to do for my university including laboratory work, homeworks or projects